-BPA does not maintain CBM and thus sets CBM_S at zero for all of its ATC Paths for all time periods.
+BPA does not maintain CBM and thus sets CBM_s at zero for all of its paths for all time periods.

-TRM_U is the Transmission Reliability Margin for the ATC Path that has not been released for sale (unreleased) as non-firm capacity by the Transmission Service Provider during that period.
+TRMu is the Transmission Reliability Margin for the ATC Path that has not been released for sale (unreleased) as non-firm capacity by the Transmission Service Provider during that period.